pruthvi-k/react-app/README.md

     - each element is transformed into js function call

     - for not using JSX skip directly to the output of jsx transformer
+    - Difference: className, htmlFor

+- Flux
+    - uni-directional data flows
+    - more a pattern than a library